 The loose macro-monetary conditions of the first five years of the century aggravated the structural imbalances of the US economy (trade deficit, government and household-sector deficits, further polarization of the distribution of income and wealth).
 At the same time, however, they induced market participants to underestimate the financial risks and investment banks and large complex financial groups to aggressively exploit the opportunities for speculation that financial innovation had created in order to circumvent the constraints on standard securitizations and make up for the decline in the profitability of traditional banking activities.
 In the first half of 2007 these tendencies were still facilitated by inadequate regulation.
-In the United States the changeover to Basel 2 had yet to be implemented, while there was a partial convergence towards the international accounting standards (IAS), with their rules for calculating various balance sheet items at "fair value" (mark to market or, in it is absence, mark to model), by means of USGaap's amendments.
-The regulatory regime was very fragile, or non-existent, for investment banking and the activities of other non-bank intermediaries (see the Consolidated Supervised Entities Program introduced by the Securities and Exchange Commission - SEC - in 2004).
-In Europe, the adoption of Basel 2 was still too recent to allow the new capital requirements and other standards to be calibrated to the expanding non-traditional activities of the large complex financial groups.
+In the United States the changeover to Basel 2 had vet to be implemented, while the international accounting standards (IAS) were being partially introduced, with their rules for calculating various balance sheet items at "fair value" (mark to market or, in it is absence, mark to model).
+The regulatory regime was very fragile, or non-existent, for investment banking and the activities of other non-bank intermediaries.
+In Europe, the adoption of Basel 2 was still too recent to allow the new capital requirements and other standards to be calibrated to the expanding non-traditional activities of the major commercial banks.
 And, nearly everywhere, financial market supervision underestimated the various types of risk (liquidity risk first and foremost).
 In short, the field was open for behavior to side-step market rules.

 This explains why the explosive growth in the granting and securitization of subprime mortgages and other high-risk loans, with its promise of extending financial services to US households that had not had access to them before and of limiting the related risks and expenses through diversification, was accompanied by opportunistic use of the new financial instruments.
 As long as the process proceeded without a hitch, subprime mortgages and other high-risk lending and the markets in the associated financial derivatives (residential mortgage-backed commercial paper, residential mortgage-backed securities, CDOs, CDO2s, etc.) expanded at a blistering pace in a regulatory void.
 And investment banks and the large complex financial groups more and more closely combined the functions of loan origination, broker-dealer activity on behalf of their customers, and capital management of proprietary assets swollen by high leverage.

 As noted, the process was pushed to extremes, laden with conflicts of interest.
 Originating banks and investment banks involved in securitizations maintained close but opaque ties with the related structured investment vehicles and conduits, not including them in their own balance sheets but appropriating the gains and guaranteeing refinancing in the event (deemed improbable) of illiquidity.
 As soon as the first cracks appeared, an avalanche developed and soon came crashing down on all the financial markets.